olsoneric/pedemath/README.md

 Status - In Development
 ------

 This is an old library that I'm in the process of updating.

-Come back in few days for a cleaner module with unittests.
+Vec2 is usable now.
+Vec3 needs some cleanup and unittests.